Hanna-N9/inventorymanagement/README.md

    ```
    python3 lib/cli.py
    ```
 2. You will see the options of action that you can choose to select from the menu.

+   ![Alt text](lib/images/menu.jpeg)

    The option you choose will display the output of the results.
-   ![Alt text](lib/images/menu.jpeg)

-3. If there were changes in the database like deleting, creating, or any other changes, you can run the command to get the original database again:
+4. If there are changes in the database like deleting, creating, or any other changes, you can run the command to get the original database again:
    ```
    python3 lib/seed.py
    ```